rraposet/CrackCount/README.md

 ```

 ## Pre-requisites
-This tool has been tested in Kali Linux 2020.1, so i you use this OS, you will not need install john the ripper and hashcat.
+This tool has been tested in Kali Linux 2020.1.

 ## Usage
 Cracking process using john the ripper